KaiNakamura/docker-rviz/README.md

 # Docker RViz

-Minimum example for running RViz within a Docker container.
+Minimum example for running RViz within a Docker container (should also work fine with other GUI applications).

 Tested on Ubuntu 24.04.2.